Neighbourhood and environmental improvements

 We have a dedicated fund that is available to spend on neighbourhood and environmental improvements.
-Since the creation of our Environmental Improvement Group in 2012, we've been able to use this funding to really make a difference to the places where our customers live.
-We've helped invest in playgrounds, parking spaces, community projects, communal spaces and more!
+Since the creation of our Environmental Improvement Group (EIG), we've been able to use this funding to make a difference to the places where our customers live.
+We've helped invest in playgrounds, parking spaces, community projects, communal spaces and more.

 A neighbourhood or environmental improvement is something which improves the quality of life for our customers, as well as the local community.
-Examples could be things like:
+Examples include:

 - Improved external lighting and security lighting repairs to walkways, pathways and other hard landscaping

 - Improved rubbish storage and disposal systems

 - Improved car parking for our residents

 You need to complete the EIG application form and return it to us.
 Before you do this however, you should:

 - Have a chat with one of our community specialists to hear what they think about the suggestion and whether it fits with the long term investment priorities for the community.